 2004 –CEI-PEA launched an initiative to develop public school choice programs in five major cities across the United States through a multi-year grant from the United States Department of Education.

-2007 –CEI-PEA selected as a Partnership Support Organization (PSO) for New York City public schools; awarded $10.5 million federal Teacher Incentive Fund grant to launch PICCS: Partnership for Innovation in Compensation for Charter Schools.
+2007 –CEI-PEA selected as a Partnership Support Organization (PSO) for New York City public schools; awarded $10.5 million federal Teacher Incentive Fund grant to launch PICCS: Partnership for Innovation and Collaboration for Charter Schools.

 2008 –CEI-PEA launched 21st Century Community Learning Center programs with three New York City public schools.